eecs280staff/tutorials/docs/setup_xcode.md

 <img src="images/xcode075.png" width="768px" />

 You can see the files created by Xcode from the command line.
-Notice that Xcode created a for project metadata: `p1-stats.xcodeproj`.
+Notice that Xcode created a folder project metadata: `p1-stats.xcodeproj`.
 ```console
 $ pwd
 /Users/awdeorio/src/eecs280/p1-stats